 1. What is “driving after revocation prohibited” (DARP) in Colorado?

-DARP is when habitual traffic offenders (HTOs) drive while their license is revoked.1 The length of the driver’s license revocation for HTOs is usually five (5) years.2
+DARP is when habitual traffic offenders (HTOs) drive on a revoked license.1 The length of the driver’s license revocation for HTOs is usually five (5) years.2

-People become HTOs in one of the following two ways:
+You become an HTO in one of the following two ways:

 1. By accruing too many DMV points in a five-year period from separate moving violations: